motoko-bootcamp/dao-adventure-initiation/README.md

+# Motoko Bootcamp - DAO Adventure - Initiation

-> This repository is a starter for the DAO Adventure.
+> This repository is an initiation for the DAO Adventure.
 To check out the complete DAO Adventure repository, [click here](https://github.com/motoko-bootcamp/dao-adventure).

 ## Introduction